apioo/psx/doc/concept/data.rst

     }

-If you would request this method with an normal browser PSX would try to display the data as HTML.
+If you would request this method with an normal browser PSX would try to display the data as HTML (since the most browsers send an Accept header with text/html).
 Therefor it would use the html writer which assigns the data to the template.
 In your template you can then build the html representation of the feed.
 If we would make the request containing an Accept header application/json or GET parameter "format" containing "json" the data would be returned as json format.
+If we would provide an application/atom+xml the atom feed gets returned.